curran/d3-rosetta/README.md

 ### `one`

-**`one(selection, name[, className])`**
+**`one(selection, tagName[, className])`**

 The `one` function is a convenience utility designed to simplify the management of single DOM elements within a D3 selection.
-It ensures that only one element of the specified `name` (e.g., 'g', 'rect') exists within the given `selection`.
+It ensures that only one element of the specified `tagName` (e.g., 'g', 'rect') exists within the given `selection`.
 Optionally, it can also apply a `className` to disambiguate between siblings of the same tag.

 #### Example: